GSPV LIMITED STANDARD TERMS AND CONDITIONS OF BUSINESS

 (a) the Data Processor shall ensure that the third Party is bound by the same data protection obligations that the Data Processor is subject to under this Schedule;

 (b) the Data Processor shall remain liable to the Data Controller for the that third Party’s compliance with this Schedule; and

 (c) unless explicitly stated otherwise, any consent provided by the Data Controller shall be deemed to be a general consent that is not limited to a specific third Party.
 The Data Processor shall inform the Data Controller of any intended changes concerning the addition or replacement of a third Party processing Personal Data on its behalf pursuant to a general consent provided by the Data Controller;

-(E) transfer the Personal Data outside the European Economic Area (“EEA”) only on the written instructions of the Data Controller except to the extent that a Conflict prevents the Data Processor from complying with such written instructions (in which case the Data Processor shall comply with paragraph 2(A) above).
+(E) transfer the Personal Data outside the European Economic Area (“EEA”) only on the written instructions of the Data Controller save for where required to do so by Applicable Laws, in which case the Data Processor must first notify the Data Controller (save for where restricted to do so by Applicable Laws).
 The Data Controller agrees that the Data Processor shall be entitled to transfer Personal Data outside the European Economic Area where:

 (a) the recipient has entered into an agreement with the Data Controller (or, in respect of sub-processor, an agreement with the Data Processor to which the Data Controller is a third Party beneficiary) containing the standard contractual clauses for the transfer of personal data from data controllers in the EU to data processors in jurisdictions outside the European Economic Area, adopted by the European Commission pursuant to Decision 2010/87/EU, as amended or replaced from time to time; or

 (b) the recipient is located in a country in respect of which the European Commission has issued a finding of the adequacy of the protection of personal data; or